 Despair as we might about the concrete-lined drain that is the current Moonee Ponds Creek, at least it is still above ground, which is more than can be said for many of the minor creeks that once flowed into it.
-These minor creeks have been reduced, in the most part, to underground storm water drains.
-In this series I will look at three of these major creeks; Melville Creek in Brunswick, Five Mile Creek in Strathmore and Westbreen Creek in Pascoe Vale.
-In the last part I will look at the minor creeks that are no longer with us.
+These Tributaries have been reduced, in the most part, to underground storm water drains.
+In this series I will look at these lost Tributaries, including Melville Creek in Brunswick, Five Mile Creek in Strathmore and Westbreen Creek in Pascoe Vale.

 So, why were these minor creeks turned into underground drains?
-Partly it was to create land for housing (eg Five Mile east of Napier St, Melville creek near Moreland Rd).
-But then again many of the old creek beds were turned into reserves or green corridors (eg Salmon and the reserve above the Magdala main Austin Crescent and Dunstan Reserve). drain, Presumably this was because of subsidence risk, and also that such properties would lie at the bottom of valleys and hence be prone to flooding.
-Safety may have been a factor, there is a story about a drunk drowning in Five Mile Creek one night on the way home from the pub!
+Partly it was to create land for housing.
+But then again many of the old creek beds were turned into reserves or green corridors (eg Salmon and the reserve above the Magdala main drain, Austin Crescent and Dunstan Reserve).
+Presumably this was because of subsidence risk, and also that such properties would lie at the bottom of valleys and hence be prone to flooding.

 But mainly I'd say it was the 19th and 20th century mentality about "tidying up" urban areas.
-After the suburbs were cleared, these creeks were left as dirt-lined drains, at risk of major erosion after heavy rain.
+After the suburbs were cleared, these creeks were left as dirtlined drains, at risk of major erosion after heavy rain.
 There certainly wasn't the attraction we feel now towards green spaces and water; there was no attempt to beautify these creeks - better just to shove them underground!